✨ Get to know Boldin’s AI Planner Assistant

 A trustee of a trust is a common type of fiduciary.
 However, fiduciaries can also include people – primarily stockbrokers and financial advisors – and companies, such as banks, title firms, and attorneys.

-A financial planner with a fiduciary responsibility is obligated to provide advice and investment recommendations that are in the best interest of their clients.
+A financial planner with this kind of responsibility is obligated to provide advice and investment recommendations that are in the best interest of their clients.

 Fiduciary advisors are usually fee-only advisors, meaning you pay for the services out of pocket (as opposed to a fee structure where the advisor earns money from commissions or through managing your assets).